kyma-project/website/content/blog-posts/2020-09-24-release-notes-1.16/index.md

 ### Improved integration of Loki to Grafana

-If Log lines are in a JSON format, the root elements of the document will now be treated as their own log record attributes in fluent-bit.
+If log lines are in a JSON format, the root elements of the document will now be treated as their own log record attributes in Fluent Bit.
 With that, the root elements will be shown as fields in Grafana.

-To be consistent with the Prometheus labelling, the `instance` label got renamed to `pod`, as it contains the pod name.
+To be consistent with the Prometheus labeling, the `instance` label got renamed to `pod`, as it contains the Pod name.

 ## Kiali

 ### General update and Jaeger integration

 Kiali got upgraded to the latest version 1.24.
 With that, proper configuration of the component status was possible and there is no red light shown in the top bar.
-Furthermore, the metric dashboards are working more reliably.
+Furthermore, the metric dashboards work more reliably.
-Additionally, we now configured Jaeger so that you can see traces inline in Kiali with deep-linking into the Jaeger-UI.
+Additionally, we now configured Jaeger so that you can see traces inline in Kiali with deep-linking into the Jaeger UI.

 ## Eventing

 ### Removing Knative-Serving chart

-In Release 1.16, we remove the support for Knative-Serving from Kyma.
+In release 1.16, we remove the support for Knative-Serving from Kyma.
 After the upgrade, Knative-Serving will still be fully functional in the cluster, but it can be removed easily in order to free resources.
 Removing Knative-Serving will not affect supported Kyma functionality.
 To learn more, read the [migration guide](https://github.com/kyma-project/kyma/blob/release-1.16/docs/migration-guides/1.15-1.16.md).

 ## Installation